mehrancodes/mehrancodes/README.md

 ## 💼 Looking to Collaborate On

 I am open to collaborating on 100% remote projects that align with my skills and interests.
-Whether it's building robust web applications, implementing a RESTful API for SPA or mobile application, or automating Laravel Forge workflows for cross-functional teams, count me in!
+Whether it's building robust web applications, implementing a RESTful API for SPA or mobile application, or automating QA for Laravel Forge servers for cross-functional teams, count me in!

 ## 📫 How to Reach Me